jacobjeffrey/tmdb-analytics/README.md

 - Data quality tests that catch common TMDB API issues such as missing people records or duplicated fields
 ## Current Status

 **What's working:** Core pipeline complete - Asynchronous API ingestion, dbt transformations with 18 models, dimensional modeling with bridge tables, comprehensive data quality tests.
 Ingestion refactored to be more modular and ready for the cloud (i.e. easily configurable for different environments).
+Containerization with Docker.

 **What I'm working on:** Moving pipeline to GCP